JustinDo720/JobBuddy/README.md

 1) Reset Emails (Change message?)
 1) Landing Page then dashboard link
 1) Access to users could only be FOR THAT USER (if i have an access token i could access other peoples job post via id )
+1) Nav Guards
+1) Refactor?
+  - States and Status choices called on modal instead of parent